aws-samples/serverless-patterns/fargate-eventbridge-serverless/README.md

 # Leveraging Fargate for Scheduled Jobs

-This pattern contains a sample cloudformation template to deploy a scheduled AWS Fargate task using EventBridge running on an Amazon Elastic Container Service (ECS) cluster.
-The docker image is pushed to Amazon Elastic Container Registry (ECR) using cloudformation template without having to pre-push the image to ECR or another container library.
+This pattern contains a sample serverless framework template to deploy a scheduled AWS Fargate task using EventBridge running on an Amazon Elastic Container Service (ECS) cluster.
+The docker image is pushed to Amazon Elastic Container Registry (ECR) using serverless framework template without having to pre-push the image to ECR or another container library.
 The serverless framework plugin for fargate, `serverless-fargate` is used to deploy tasks on ECS Cluster.
-This task runs every 10th minute of the hour and a simple file containing JSON is put in S3 bucket.
+This task runs every 10th minute of the hour using Eventbridge Scheduler and a simple file containing JSON is put in S3 bucket.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.